The Return of Dracula

-It was released in Los Angeles as a double feature with The Flame Barrier on May 21, 1958.
+It was released on May 21, 1958, in Los Angeles by United Artists as the top half of a double feature with The Flame Barrier.

 Plot

-In Central Europe, Investigator John Meierman and several assistants attempt to trap Count Dracula inside his tomb in a cemetery, but upon opening his casket, they find it empty.
+In the Balkans, Investigator John Meierman and several assistants attempt to trap Count Dracula inside his tomb in a cemetery, but upon opening his casket, they find it empty.
 Nearby, Dracula, who has fled, boards a train.
 He murders Bellac Gordal, a Czech artist en route to the United States to visit his extended family in the small community of Carleton, California.
 Dracula proceeds to impersonate Bellac, assuming his identity.
-After arriving in California, Dracula, posing as Bellac, is met by Bellac's widowed cousin, Cora, and her children, the young Mickey, and teenaged Rachel.
+After arriving in California, Dracula, posing as Bellac, is met by Bellac's widowed cousin, Cora, and her children, the young Mickey and teenage Rachel.
 Rachel is especially eager to meet her cousin, as she has a shared passion for art, specifically clothing design.
 The family quickly finds Bellac's behavior eccentric, as he maintains a social detachment from them.
 The day after Bellac's arrival, Mickey's beloved cat goes missing and is subsequently found mutilated in an abandoned mineshaft.

 Unbeknownst to the others, Bellac has established a secret resting place in the abandoned mine, replete with a coffin where he goes to sleep.
 Rachel is disappointed by his absence one day, as she hoped to show him the town, but she eventually meets him at dusk— he explains he spent the day painting.
 Rachel departs to her night shift at the local parish house, where she tends to elderly and infirm residents, including a blind woman, Jennie.
-After Rachel finishes her shift, Bellac awakens Jennie, who offers to give her the ability of sight before biting her neck.
+After Rachel finishes her shift, Bellac awakens Jennie, and offers to give her the ability of sight before biting her neck.

-In the morning, Rachel is beckoned to the parish house and is driven there by her boyfriend, Tim.
+In the morning, Rachel is summoned to the parish house and is driven there by her boyfriend, Tim.
 Rachel finds Jennie feverish and hysterical upon arriving, claiming a man entered her room through the window.
 When she attempts to get out of bed, Jennie collapses and dies.
 After Jennie's funeral, Cora and Rachel are approached by Mack Bryant, a detective appointed by Meierman.
 He asks about cousin Bellac and mentions that an unidentified man was thrown from a train to his death in Germany.
 Bellac appears at the home, and Bryant examines his immigration records and passport before meeting with Meierman outside to divulge his findings.